Bareflank/static_interface_pattern/README.md

 The combination of `A` and the interface is a pattern called static polymorphism (also referred to as curiously recurring template pattern). `A` inherits the interface, which intern provides a defintion of itself to the interface.
 The interface itself makes call back to `A` as needed which provides the interface at compile-time with an implementation of itself.
 Finally, we wrap the implementation of `A` into a `details` structure to ensure that anything using the interface can only ever access functions from the interface (ensuring the user of the interface doesn't accidentially introduce coupling)

 Although static polymorphism is critical to the design of the static abstract interface pattern, it is not enough. `B` itself must only ever depend on the interface.
 The problem with static polymorphism is that you cannot simply store a pointer to the interface to access the functions the interface contains.
 Instead, if you attempt to access the interface's functions, you must also know information about the type provided to the interface.
 Meaning, the interface and its implementation are always coupled at compile-time, a problem that dynamic polymorphism does not share.
-To solve this problem, we complete our abstract interface pattern with the following defintion of `B`:
+To solve this problem, we complete our static abstract interface pattern with the following defintion of `B`:

 ```cpp
 #include "interface.h"